facebook/wdt/README.md

 long distance, high latency links (e.g. Sweden to Oregon).
 That's 3x the speed of previous highly optimized http based solution and with less strain on the system.
-When not throttling we are able to easily saturate a 40 Gbit/s NIC and get near theoritical link speed (above 4 Gbytes/sec).
+When not throttling we are able to easily saturate a 40 Gbit/s NIC and get near theoretical link speed (above 4 Gbytes/sec).

+We have so far optimized WDT for servers with fast IOs - in particular flash card or in memory read/writes.
+If you use disks throughput won't be as good but we do plan on optimizing for disks as well in the future.

 ## Dependencies